History from the Brand Maurice Lacroix

 Over the years, Desco became more interested in the watch business, and in 1961 Desco acquired an assembly facility named Tiara in Saignelégier, in the Swiss Canton of Jura.

 There it produced private label watches for third parties.
+In 1975, Desco started marketing watches under the brand name Maurice Lacroix.

 Like other Swiss watch brands, including Rolex and Omega, the brand Maurice Lacroix does not correspond to any one individual.